mappls-api/mapmyindia-places-n-directions-web-sdk/placeSearch-plugin/readme.md

     - `bridge`: initiates a bridge to be created to provide applicable nearby API searches.
 Involves using Nearby Search Plugin in conjunction with Place Search Plugin.
     - `tokenizeAddress`: boolean value used to return address tokens from the searched places from MapmyIndia Search APIs. e.g. `tokenizeAddress:true`
     - `distance`: boolean value used to show aerial distance from location passed in `location`. of the searched place in results listing e.g. `distance:true`
+    - `geolocation` : boolean value used to enable or disable current location selection .
+Default is true.
     - `width`: width of the suggested div. e.g. `width:300`
     - `height`: height of the suggested div. e.g `height:300`
 2. `callback`: callback to get results/error after call or selection.